mclintprojects/blog/src/til/method_lookup.md

 ### How method lookup works

-- Ruby follows the object's `class` pointer and check it's method table (`m_tbl`) for a match.
+- Ruby follows the object's `class` pointer and checks its method table (`m_tbl`) for a match.
-- If there's no match, it follows the object's `super` pointer and checks it's method table for a match.
+- If there's no match, it follows the object's `super` pointer and checks its method table for a match.
 Ruby continues up the `super` ancestor chain, looking into each ancestor's method table for a match.
 - If there is still no match, Ruby invokes `method_missing` on the original object.
 FYI, `method_missing` is a method so it'll undergo this lookup process too until it is found and invoked.